Recap: The Five(ish) Doctors Reboot

 - Punch Clock Villain: Steven Moffat

-- Reality Subtext: Davison, Baker and McCoy have all publicly acknowledged being disappointed that they weren't invited to appear in the anniversary special on previous occasions.
+- Reality Subtext: Davison, Baker and McCoy have all publicly acknowledged being disappointed that they weren't invited to appear in the anniversary special on previous occasions, and in fact this special's existence is a follow-up to Davison's repeated assertions that if he didn't get invited back he'd make his own.
 Paul McGann also almost joins their crusade being disappointed as well... until certain filming commitments come up.
 And in regards to "The Day of the Doctor", there's a good reason why Tom Baker is Fake Shemped here...
 Some fans have suspected that Davison's reported comments, especially, were Kayfabe to help promote the special, since he's usually quite reluctant to publicly criticise the BBC and the show in the way that some eighties regular cast members do.

 - Recognition Failure: